-* **Deviations from the preregistered plan:** We compared species observations from 1970-1979 and 2010-2019 instead of only using observations from 1970 and 2018 to use all data available.
+* **Deviations from the preregistered plan:** We compared species observations from 1970-1979 and 2010-2019 instead of only using observations from 1970 and 2018 to use all available data.
+We also performed a niche overlap test to compare the observed differences in the environments of the historic and current ranges for each species to a null expectation.
+Significant differences between the observed habitat occupancy changes and the null expectation indicate that our focal species are occupying different habitats over time.

-**Analysis 4 (P3: habitat connectivity):** has the habitat connectivity for both species increased over time?
+**Analysis 4: habitat connectivity:** Has habitat connectivity for both species increased over time?
 If the connectivity distances are smaller in 2018, this would indicate that habitat connectivity has increased over time.
 We planned to calculate the least cost path from the northern edge to the nearest suitable habitat patch.
 To compare the distances between 1970 and 2018, and between the two species, we would run two models where both have the distance as the response variable and a random effect of location to match the location points over time.
-The explanatory variable for model 1 will be the year (1970, 2018), and for model 2 it would be the species (GTGR, BTGR).
-If we would be able to find data for these variables before 1970 across the Americas, we would additionally run models using the oldest available data to estimate the range of connected habitat earlier in their range expansion.
+The explanatory variable for model 1 would be the year (1970, 2018), and for model 2 the species (great-tailed grackle, boat-tailed grackle).
+If we were be able to find data for these variables before 1970 across the Americas, we would additionally run models using the oldest available data to estimate the range of connected habitat earlier in their range expansion.